 12. Embedded Surveys

 The opposite of pop-up surveys, these surveys live directly on your website or another website of your choice.
+Embedded surveys are a convenient way to gather data from users directly on a website.
 Because the survey cannot be X’ed out of like a pop-up, it takes up valuable real estate on your site, or could be expensive to implement on someone else’s site.
 In addition, although the embedded survey is there at all times, it may not get the amount of attention a pop-up does since it’s not “in the respondent’s face.”

 13. Social Media Surveys

-There are more than 3.5 billion people are using social media worldwide, a number projected to increase to almost 4.5 billion in 2025.
+More than 5.07 billion people are using social media worldwide in 2024, a number projected to increase to over 5.85 billion in 2025.
 This makes social media extremely important to marketers and researchers.
+Social media surveys are a valuable tool for collecting customer feedback and monitoring brand sentiment.
 Using platforms such as Facebook, Twitter, Instagram, and the new Threads, many companies and organizations send out social media surveys regularly.
 Because people check their social media accounts quite regularly, it’s a good way to collect responses and monitor changes in satisfaction levels or popular opinion.
-Check out our blog on social media surveys for more benefits and valuable tips.
+Read more about the benefits and best practices in our blog on social media surveys.

 14. Mobile Surveys

 Mobile traffic has now overtaken desktop computers as the most used device for accessing the internet, with more than 54% of the share.
+Conducting surveys via mobile devices allows researchers to reach respondents wherever they are, making data collection more flexible and efficient.
 But don’t fret – you don’t have to create an entirely new survey to reach people on their phones or tablets.
 Online poll makers like SurveyLegend are responsive, so when you create a desktop version of a survey, it automatically becomes mobile-friendly.
 The survey renders, or displays, on any device or screen regardless of size, with elements on the page automatically rearranging themselves, shrinking, or expanding as necessary.
 Learn more about our responsive surveys.

 15. Mobile App Surveys

 Today, most companies have a mobile app.
-These can be an ideal way to conduct surveys as people have to willingly download your app; this means, they already have a level of engagement with your company or brand making them more likely to respond to your surveys.
+These can be an ideal way to conduct surveys as people have to willingly download your app; this means they already have a level of engagement with your company or brand, making them more likely to respond to your surveys.
+Mobile app surveys are frequently used as customer experience surveys to assess satisfaction and identify areas for improvement.

 16. QR Code Surveys

 QR Code or QRC is an abbreviation of “Quick Response Code.”
-These two-dimensional encoded images, when scanned, deliver hidden information that’s stored on it.
+These two-dimensional encoded images, when scanned, deliver hidden information that’s stored in them.
 They’re different from barcodes because they can house a lot more information, including website URLs, phone numbers, or up to 4,000 characters of text.
 The recent QR code comeback provides a good opportunity for researchers to collect data.
-Place the QR code anywhere – on flyers, posters, billboards, commercials – and all someone had to do is scan it with the mobile device to have immediate access to a survey.
+QR code surveys streamline the survey process by making it easy for respondents to access and complete surveys.
+Place the QR code anywhere – on flyers, posters, billboards, commercials – and all someone has to do is scan it with their mobile device to have immediate access to a survey.
 Read more about the benefits of QR code surveys.

 17. Delphi Surveys

 A Delphi survey is a structured research method used to gather the collective opinions and insights of a panel of experts on a particular topic.
+In this context, research participants are typically experts who contribute their insights anonymously, providing open-ended, qualitative data through multiple rounds.
 The process involves several rounds of questionnaires or surveys.
-Each round is designed to narrow things down until a consensus or hypothyses can be formed.
+Each round is designed to narrow things down until a consensus or hypothesis can be formed.
 One of the key features of the Delphi survey research is that participants are unknown to each other, thereby eliminating influence.

 18. AI Surveys

-Artificial intelligence is the latest types of survey method.
+Artificial intelligence is a new type of survey method.
 Using AI, researchers allow the technology to ask survey questions.
 These “Chatbots” can even ask follow-up questions on the spot based on a respondent’s answer.
+Read more about AI Surveys.
+By dynamically adapting questions based on previous responses, AI surveys help researchers gain deeper insights into customer motivations and experiences.
 There can be drawbacks, however.
 If a person suspects survey questions are coming from AI, they may be less likely to respond (or may respond incorrectly to mess with the AI).
-Additionally, AI is not good with emotions, so asking sensitive questions in an emotionless manner could be off putting to people.
-Read more about AI Surveys.
+Additionally, AI is not good with emotions, so asking sensitive questions in an emotionless manner could be off-putting to people.

 Online Surveys: Ideal for Collecting Data and Feedback